 Post Multiple Snaps to Your Story At Once

-In previous versions of Snapchat, you originally had to follow a specific workaround to post multiple images to your Story at once, a routine that involved placing your device into airplane mode and slowly uploading images to your Story (allowing the uploaded to fail), before re-activating your internet connection and allowing the Stories you’d created to post at once.
-While this was a decent workaround for the time, Snapchat has finally made it a bit easier on users to get their photos up on the service without having to disable your phone’s wireless capabilities, all thanks to the relatively-new addition of the Memories view inside Snapchat.
+In previous versions of Snapchat, you originally had to follow a specific workaround to post multiple images to your Story at once, a routine that involved placing your device into airplane mode and slowly uploading images to your Story (allowing the upload to fail), before re-activating your internet connection and allowing the Stories you’d created to post at once.
+While this was a decent workaround for the time, Snapchat has finally made it a bit easier on users to get their photos up on the service without having to disable your phone’s wireless capabilities, all thanks to the addition of the Memories view inside Snapchat.
 Likewise, Snapchat’s revised interface allows users to more easily share and send their stories without having to long-press on their photos, as they did in our previous guide.

 If you’re unfamiliar, Memories is the section of Snapchat devoted to your Snapchat memory bank (photos you’ve saved to Snapchat’s cloud service, typically downloaded from your Story or saved before you send an image or video as a snap to someone), along with the gallery view on your phone and the “My Eyes Only” section for private images hidden from your typical photo library.
 Thanks to this feature, you can finally add old snaps and photos to a Story automatically all at once, without having to rely on an old workaround.